anthonyburrow/Pydle/README.md

 Currently, it's best to download the source, navigate to the root directory, and run the main entry-point file with `python ./Pydle.py`.

-This game was built on Python 3.10, and requires the following Python packages:
+This game was built on Python 3.13.5 for Windows, and requires the following Python packages:
-- `NumPy`
+- `numpy`
 - `keyboard`
+- `pywin32`

 ## In the Game